Skip to contentSkip to navigation

 Jean Renoir

-Second son of the famous painter Auguste Renoir, his films had a profound impact on the mutations of French cinema between 1930 and 1950, paving the way for the New Wave.
-After fighting in the army during the First World War, he directed his wife and older brother in his first film in 1924, La fille de l'eau.
-It wasn't a great success, but young Jean, with his passion for cinema, didn't give up.
-His career really took off with La chienne, in 1931.
-La grande illusion, starring Jean Gabin, and La règle du jeu are now considered major masterpieces of world cinema.
-In the early 40s, with war declared, he moved to Hollywood.
-He made a number of films there, including Vivre libre, L'homme du sud, Le journal d'une femme de chambre, but they were not very successful.
-He decided to return to France in the early 50s.
-In 1962, he made his last feature film, Le caporal épinglé, and in 1975, he received an honorary Oscar for lifetime achievement, before dying four years later in Beverly Hills, California.
+Second son of the famous painter Auguste Renoir, his films had a profound impact on the mutations of French cinema between 1930 and 1950, paving the way for the French New Wave.
+After serving in the army during World War I, he directed his wife and older brother in his first film in 1924, The Whirlpool of Fate (La fille de l'eau).
+The film wasn't a success, but the young Jean, passionate about cinema, did not give up.
+His career really took off with La chienne in 1931.
+La grande illusion, starring Jean Gabin, and The Rules of the Game (La règle du jeu) are now considered major masterpieces of world cinema.
+In the early 40s, as war was declared, he moved to Hollywood, where he made several films such as This Land Is Mine, The Southerner, and The Diary of a Chambermaid.
+He returned to France in the early 1950s, directing several masterpieces like The Golden Coach (Le carrosse d'or) and French Cancan.
+In 1962, he made his last film, The Elusive Corporal (Le caporal épinglé).
+In 1975, he received an Honorary Academy Award for his career achievements, before passing away four years later in Beverly Hills, California.
+He was one of the first filmmakers to be known as an auteur.

 Explore